 Thankfully though, it seems there might be some shoots of local news positivity.
 A by-product from the recent pandemic is that some people seem to be returning to their local news sources for information.
 A recent study from the Pew Research Center in the US found that about six-in-ten Americans (61%) said they were following news about the coronavirus outbreak at both the national and local level equally.
 Around a quarter (23%) said they were paying more attention to news at the local level, with only 15% saying they put more sole focus on national news outlets.

 And the bounce for local media looks as if it may continue after lockdowns are fully lifted.
 One UK survey highlighted 85% of adults agree that community spirit is more important than ever as we come out of the pandemic, with 76% saying that local news brands are a big part of building this.

 The point is, without local newspapers and regional news providing accurate and credible information on a daily basis, inaccuracies and wide of the mark ideas will only carry more weight and take up more column space.
 It’s vital the media puts point scoring aside and stops moving further away from its sole purpose – to inform and help its audience.

-Sam Harris is Pitch&Place Specialist at IBA International.
+Judith Ingleton-Beer is Messaging Director at IBA International.